 Adriana joined Watsi on December 9th, 2014.
-Seven years ago, Adriana joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Eight years ago, Adriana joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Adriana's most recent donation supported Ezra, an energetic 11-year-old from Kenya, to fund treatment for his birth condition.

 Adriana has funded healthcare for 68 patients in 12 countries.